SitecoreSupport/TestMongoDBConnection/README.md

 # Test MongoDB Connection

-A console application for testing connection to MongoDB instance.
+A console application for testing connection to a MongoDB instance.

 ## Main

-This repository contains Sitecore console application, which tests connecting to MongoDB databases using MongoDB Driver.
+This repository contains Sitecore console app, which tests databases' connections in MongoDB using MongoDB .NET\C# Driver.

 ## Deployment

-To run the app, perform the following steps on both CM and CD servers:
+To run the app, perform the following steps on both Content Managment (CM) and Content Delivery (CD) servers:

 1. In `\bin\TestMongoDBConnection.exe.config` the file, modify the `analytics`, `tracking.live`, `tracking.history` and `tracking.contact` MongoDB connecting strings.
 2. Run the `\bin\TestMongoDBConnection.exe` file.